Annelise Becker

 Artist Bio

-My passion with art began at a young age-finger painting was my favorite activity in preschool.
+My passion with art began at a young age.
 Throughout elementary school and middle school, I was always doodling in the margins of assignments, which gradually evolved into a deeper interest in visual storytelling.
 By high school, I began pursuing art more seriously, enrolling in AP Art during my sophomore year at San Juan High School.
 I later completed my diploma at San Clemente High School in 2021.

-That same year I was accepted into the BFA program at Laguna College of Art and Design, where I currently major in Drawing and Painting with an emphasis in Illustration.
+That same year I was accepted into the BFA program at Laguna College of Art and Design, where I majored in Drawing and Painting with an emphasis in Illustration.
 In 2025, I was honored to receive the Plotkin Foundation Scholarship in recognition of my artistic growth and dedication.

-I am expected to graduate with my BFA in December 2025.
+I graduated with my BFA in December 2025.
 As I continue to evolve as an artist, I remain committed to refining my voice through both traditional techniques and contemporary perspectives.

 Artist statement

 My subject matter consists of illustration with fine arts.
 I enjoy using oil paint on various surfaces and using impasto has been very satisfying in the process of painting.
-My pallet consists of bright colors.
-I love scenery involving sunsets or sunsets.
-I'm fascinated by representing the smallest moment of time of time of day.
-The intent of my work is for my audience to sense the connection between the living and the dead.
-My work contains symbolism of life and death.
-I want to show that even though someone has passed, the connections is still present if we allow ourselves to be open to it and be comforted by it.
-My content will have aspects of otherworldly dimensions, almost like a fever dream.
-My goal is to push reality and physics away from my pieces and let the viewer step into a new conscience.
+My pallet thrives off of bright colors.
+I’m particularly drawn to landscapes featuring sunrises or sunsets.
+I'm fascinated by the idea of capturing fleeting moments during these times of the day.
+The purpose of my work is for my audience to sense the connection between the living and the dead.
+My pieces incorporate symbols of both life and death, if we remain open-minded, those connections can still exist and bring us comfort.
+My work will include elements of otherworldly realms, reminiscent of a fever dream.
+My goal is to transcend the boundaries of reality and physics in my work, inviting viewers to enter a different state of consciousness.